Reflex-1bit/Chess-AI/README.md

 ## Approach

-**Not a chess engine** - This models human mistakes, not chess strength.
+**Not a chess engine** - This models analyzes human mistakes, not chess strength.

 **Supervised Learning** - Uses Stockfish eval loss as labels to learn when players make mistakes.